underdarkskies/bitcore-node/docs/node.md

 var node = new Node(configuration);

 node.start(function() {
   //start the node so the node.on('ready') is actually called.
 });

 node.on('ready', function() {
-  console.log('Bitcoin Node Ready');
+  console.log('Ravencoin Node Ready');
 });

 node.on('error', function(err) {